boiding/book/src/background/others.md

 One could imagine that the boids prefer a certain heading over others, because it aligns them with a magnetic field.

-Or biods prefer a certain location, because it offers a wide variety of food.
+Or boids prefer a certain location, because it offers a wide variety of food.

 Whatever the back story, you are challenged to play with different kind